saucelabs/elemental-next/frontend/docs/updated-tips/38-headless/ruby.md

   - headless
   - xvfb
 level: 2
-category: infrastructure
+category: tools
 language: ruby
 ---

-# How To Run Your Tests Headlessly with Xvfb
+# How to Run Your Tests Headlessly with Xvfb

 ## Intro